-I am a music historian and a Core Lecturer in Music Humanities at Columbia University.
+I am a music historian, Core Lecturer in Music Humanities at Columbia University and Adjunct Professor at Montclair State University.
 My PhD is in Historical Musicology and my dissertation “Sirens/Cyborgs: Sound Technologies and the Musical Body” (2016) explores the role of the body in electroacoustic music.
 I write about women composers of electronic music, sound art, new media, and issues of gender, race, and labor in experimental and popular music.
-I have taught courses on Music of the Western canon, non-Western music, popular music, and sound art.
+I have taught courses on Music of the Western classical tradition, non-Western musical practices, popular music, and sound art.

-Here is the September 2017 copy of my CV.
+Here is a recent copy of my curriculum vitae.

 lv2252 [at] columbia [dot] edu